Orroborous/RZF/README.md

 ![image](https://user-images.githubusercontent.com/54874866/226145664-ed964e8c-9a24-4b04-b241-1c328261a939.png)

-will generate a well-ordered visual multiway system, while others appear to be random with apparant structure, even out to very large integer inputs.
-This depends on the original paramaters used to establish the multiway system.
+will generate a well-ordered visual multiway system, while others appear to be random, even out to very large integer inputs.
+To generate such multiway systems visually, the paramters are inversed where the Collatz tree (attempts) to start at node 1 and proceeds depending on the value of the input.

 Known well-ordered parameters